 Heat exchangers have always been known for their ability to provide more efficient and reliable thermal management, but they weren’t always suitable for demanding applications in hazardous areas.
 Today, however, more companies throughout the oil and gas industry are turning to certified heat exchangers to meet a variety of thermal management needs.
 Thanks to their innovative heat transfer capabilities and NEMA-class protection and performance, heat exchangers help the industry reduce the risks of relying on less effective thermal management solutions while also streamlining overall operations.

-To learn more about the increasingly more important role of heat exchangers in oil and gas processing, call Noren Products, Inc. in Taylor, TX, at 866-936-6736.
+To learn more about the increasingly more important role of heat exchangers in oil and gas processing, call Noren Thermal, Inc. in Taylor, TX, at 866-936-6736.